-Recovery Direct's unique treatment centre process outlines one of the most comprehensive and effective treatment models for longterm recovery in the world.
+Recovery Direct's unique treatment centre process outlines one of the most comprehensive and effective evidence-based treatment models for longterm recovery in the world.

 Assessment of Needs